-- A. In as short and straight a run as possible without any unnecessary bends. - B. There should not be any dips or sags throughout the full length of vent. - C. Connector or vent should be sloped upwards from the appliance at least 1/4" per foot. - D. Do not bend the connector or vent more than 90 degrees. - E. Vent may be cut to minimum of 5 feet in length using fine tooth (24 teeth per inch) hacksaw blade. - F. Male and female ends of appliance adapters and connectors must be cleaned with residue free brake cleaner solvent. - G. Apply minimum 1/4" bead of Si-Ultra Copper Sealant provided, onto outside of male end of vent to appliance connector.
+- A. In as short and straight a run as possible without any unnecessary bends. - B. There should not be any dips or sags throughout the full length of vent. - C. Connector or vent should be sloped upwards from the appliance at least 1/4'' per foot. - D. Do not bend the connector or vent more than 90 degrees. - E. Vent may be cut to minimum of 5 feet in length using fine tooth (24 teeth per inch) hacksaw blade. - F. Male and female ends of appliance adapters and connectors must be cleaned with residue free brake cleaner solvent. - G. Apply minimum 1/4" bead of Si-Ultra Copper Sealant provided, onto outside of male end of vent to appliance connector.
 Fit connector to vent by threading it counterclockwise until it stops.
-Ensure joint is not crossthreaded. - H. IMPORTANT: The orientation of the appliance adapter (where vent pipe connects to furnace) is critical to correct operation of the blocked vent safety switch.
-Apply minimum 1⁄4" bead of same sealant as mentioned above onto female end inside of appliance connector.
+Ensure joint is not crossthreaded. - Apply minimum 1⁄4" bead of same sealant as mentioned above onto female end inside of appliance connector.
 Slip connector over end of furnace flue collar until it stops.
-Orient the combustion sample test port and pressure switch hose fitting per Figure 7 according to the furnace position.
+Orient combustion sample test port in an accessible position.
 Tighten attached gear clamp. - I. Support Vent every 36" to prevent sagging. - J. Attach Terminal Connector as described in steps G and H listed above. - K. Maximum vent length is 20 feet (using a 20 foot vent kit) Piecing vent kits together (i.e. using 2 ten foot kits is strictly prohibited).